Barryugo/Athlete-Mention-Analyzer/README.md

 # Athlete Mention Analyzer
 The Athlete Mention Analyzer is a Python script that extracts data about athletes from social media, counts how many times they were mentioned, and calculates a sentiment score for the mentions.
 The script has two versions: linkedIn.py and twitter.py, depending on the source of the data.
 You can find each file in their respective branches not in the main branch.
+Please find the root files in the branches
 # Usage
 To use the script, follow these steps: